James A. O'Brien, Northern Arizona University

 Section II: Functional Business Systems

-Section I: Getting All the Geese Lined Up: Managing at the Enterprise Level
+Section I: Getting All the Geese Lined Up: Managing at the Enterprise Level9 e-Commerce Systems

 Section II: Enterprise Resource Planning: The Business Backbone